 Despite some problems in implementing the plan, farmers are generally satisfied with the government’s project.

 “Taking into account higher rice prices in the market, and farmer satisfaction, I believe the government’s rice mortgage scheme must be considered successful,” said Yanyong Puangrach, Permanent Secretary for Commerce.

-In the first four months of this year, Thailand ranked first, exporting 2.7 million tons of rice.
-It is believed that each year, there is demand for at least seven million tons of Thai rice, so the country’s target to export 8.5-9 million tons is possible.
+In the first four months of this year, Thailand ranked first, exporting the largest volume of 2.7 million tonnes of rice.
+It is believed that each year, there is demand for at least seven million tonnes of Thai rice, so the country’s target to export 8.5-9 million tonnes is possible.

 “If the government cannot sell mortgaged rice, it won’t have money to buy rice in the next round.
 Then, farmers have to sell their rice produce to rice mills at low prices,” he said.

 However, it needs more time to prove whether the rice mortgage policy will be accomplished.